Activity Introduction

 Learning intentions:

-• Students will be able to write an allegorical text relating to a current issue in society.
+• be able to write an allegorical text that shares a message about a current issue in society

 Year 9 English: